cmbi/Neural-Retina-Atlas/README.md

 ## Data
 Raw PacBio Iso-Seq data are available at the  European Genome-phenome Archive (EGA) under accession number EGAD50000000101.
 The mass-spectromety proteomics data have been deposited to the ProteomeXchange Consortium via the PRIDE​​ partner repository with the dataset identifier PXD045187.
 Intermediate files generated during the analysis can be downloaded from Zenodo (link)

-The processed data is available as UCSC genome browser track (link).
+The processed data is available as UCSC genome browser track (https://genome-euro.ucsc.edu/s/tabeariepe/retina_atlas).

 ## Scripts